shaposhnikoff/my_medium_articles_starred/learning-ansible-with-centos-7-linux-12461043fd02.md

                  mode: "{{ directoryMode }}"
                  recurse: yes
                  path: "{{ directoryPath }}"

-Passing variables to playbooks is also easy instead of defining them within the Playbook.
-To do this from the command line use the ansible-playbook command with the -e or — extra-args argument.
-As an example you could pass a host variable to the hosts statement in the Playbook.
-With the example from above if we changed the hosts statement to hosts: “{{ my_hosts }}” we could then pass the host name to the Playbook as:

-    ansible-playbook -e my_hosts=ansibleclient4 createPartitionAndLVM.yml

 Passing variables to a Playbook can also be accomplished through the inventory hosts file.
 Here is an example four inventory server items with variable names and their assignments in the inventory host file: